aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Sets the text orientation type of the shape.
-[TextOrientationType](../../com.aspose.cells/textorientationtype).
+See [TextOrientationType](../../com.aspose.cells/textorientationtype).

 **Parameters:**
 | Parameter | Type | Description |